 GMIC’s annual financial statements must be audited.

-Investors have the choice of investing in preferred shares of GMIC directly, either personally or through their corporation, including non-residence.
+Investors have the choice of investing in preferred shares of GMIC directly, either personally or through their corporation, including non-residents.
 The investors’ funds are placed in a diversified pool of mortgages receivable.
 This diversification allows Gentai’s investors to reduce the risk of their investments compared to lending directly to any one borrower.
-All of Gentai’s investment in mortgages are secured by Canadian real estate and most include borrower’s personal or corporate guarantees.
-Investing in Gentai allows investors to diversify from stock, bonds, and other fixed income securities and invest into the real estate sector.
-Investors have the comfort of knowing that their investments are secured by real property and are professionally managed with a track record.
+All of Gentai’s investments in mortgages are secured by Canadian real estate and most include borrower’s personal or corporate guarantees.
+Investing in Gentai allows investors to diversify from stock, bonds, and other fixed-income securities and invest in the real estate sector.
+Investors have the comfort of knowing that their investments are secured by real property and are professionally managed by an experienced team.

 The Office of the Registrar of Mortgage Brokers at the Financial Institutions Commission regulates the mortgage brokering and lending activities of Mortgage Investment Corporations (MICs) under the Mortgage Brokers Act.
 The Registrar and the Mortgage Brokers Act do not regulate the capital raising and investment marketing activities of MICs which are subject to securities legislation and regulation.